CiscoTestAutomation/genietelemetry/docs/usage.rst

     .. code-block:: bash

-        bash$ geniemonitor -testbed_file /path/to/testbed.yaml -no_meta
+        bash$ telemetry -testbed_file /path/to/testbed.yaml -no_meta

 ``-length``
     Specify the monitoring length, in XwYdZhPmQs format.